 The stand-alone major offers a flexible and robust core of skills/knowledge-based courses, which bridge multiple disciplines in multiple colleges.
 The skills/knowledge provided by this program are civic engagement, computer literacy, critical thinking, diversity/internationalization, ethics, information literacy, leadership, self-management, oral and written communication and mathematics.

 Is Technical & Applied Studies Right for You?

 The Technical & Applied Studies degree may be a good fit if you have:

 - Some college credit in a concentrated area

 - A desire to gain the knowledge and skills necessary to move from a technical role into a supervisory position

-This degree provides a blended, breadth of learning experience that encompasses many disciplines, and is quite different from the traditional degree which provides depth within a single discipline.
-Students who desire a major with depth in a specific discipline should consider a traditional degree.
+This degree provides a blended, breadth of learning experience that is cross-disciplinary, and is quite different from the traditional degree which provides depth within a single discipline.
+Students who desire a major with depth in a specific discipline should consider a traditional bachelor's degree.